tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Lucky0108/index.md

 _description_ Do You Want To Know The Current Active Cases OR Recovered Cases Of Covid-19 All Over India State Wise?
 Visit Here..
                This is Just a replica of what i learned from youtube.

-_stack_ Made with HTML, CSS AND JS using Api.
+_stack_ Made with HTML, CSS AND JS using Covid Api.

 _hosted link_ https://covid-19counter.herokuapp.com/